Z3R0-D47/HackLearning101/Metasploit/EternalBlue MS17-010.md

 ### Metasploit module:

 In Metasploit, understanding various module categories is crucial for effective penetration testing and exploit development.
+Use `show all` command to display all available modules.

 -----------------------------------------------------------------------------------------------------------------------------------------------------
 | Category     | Description                                                                                       | Example Usage                  |